Attachment-Based Family Therapy (ABFT)

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the present study was to design a treatment manual and adherence measure as well as test the efficacy of Attachment-Based Family Therapy (ABFT) for adolescent depression.
 Participants were randomly assigned to 12 weeks of ABFT or a 6-week, minimal-contact, waitlist control group.
-Measures utilized include the Child Behavior Checklist (CBCL), the Brief Symptom Inventory (BSI), the Beck Depression Inventory (BDI), the Hamilton Depression Rating Scale (HAM-D), the Self-Report of Family Functioning (SRFF), the Inventory of Parent and Peer Attachment, the Beck Hopelessness Scale, the Suicidal Ideation Questionnaire, the Youth Self-Report, and the Schedule for Affective Disorders and Schizophrenia for School-Age Children-Present Episode version (KSADS-P).
+Measures utilized include the Child Behavior Checklist (CBCL), the Brief Symptom Inventory (BSI), the Beck Depression Inventory (BDI), the Hamilton Depression Rating Scale (HAM-D), the Self-Report of Family Functioning (SRFF), the Inventory of Parent and Peer Attachment, the Beck Hopelessness Scale, the Suicidal Ideation Questionnaire, the Youth Self-Report, the State-Trait Anxiety Inventory for Children: A-Trait (STAIC), and the Schedule for Affective Disorders and Schizophrenia for School-Age Children-Present Episode version (KSADS-P).
 Results indicated that at posttreatment, 81% of the patients treated with ABFT no longer met criteria for major depressive disorder (MDD), in contrast with 47% of patients in the waitlist group.
 Additionally, compared with the waitlist group, patients treated with ABFT showed a significantly greater reduction in both depressive and anxiety symptoms and family conflict.
 Of the 15 treated cases assessed at the follow-up, 13 patients continued to not meet criteria for MDD 6 months after treatment ended.
 Limitations include small sample size, waitlist condition lasted only half as long as the treatment condition, and lack of generalizability due to ethnicity and socioeconomic status.

 Diamond, G. S., Wintersteen, M. B., Brown, G. K., Diamond, G. M., Gallop, R., Shelef, K., & Levy, S. (2010).
-Attachment- Based Family Therapy for adolescents with suicidal ideation: A randomized controlled trial.
+Attachment-Based Family Therapy for adolescents with suicidal ideation: A randomized controlled trial.
 Journal of the American Academy of Child & Adolescent Psychiatry, 49(2), 122–131. https://doi.org/10.1016/j.jaac.2009.11.002

 Type of Study: Randomized controlled trial